Agoric/agoric-sdk/packages/governance/README.md

 parameter values (and access any powerful invitations) is only used in limited ways, and is only passed to objects that treat it as a sensitive resource.

-The governed contract uses a ContractHelper to return a (powerful) creatorFacet with two methods: `getParamMgrRetriever` (which provides access to read and modify parameters), and `getLimitedCreatorFacet`, which has the creator facet provided by the governed contract and doesn't include any powerful governance capabilities.
+The governed contract uses a ContractHelper to return a (powerful) creator facet with two methods: `getParamMgrRetriever` (which provides access to read and modify parameters), and `getLimitedCreatorFacet`, which has the creator facet provided by the governed contract and doesn't include any powerful governance capabilities.
 ContractGovernor starts the governed contract, so it gets the powerful creatorFacet.
 ContractGovernor needs access to the paramManager, but shouldn't share it.
-So the contractGovernor's creatorFacet provides access to the governed contract's publicFacet, creatorFacet, instance, `voteOnApiInvocation()`, and `voteOnParamChange()`, which the contract's owner should treat as powerful.
+So the contractGovernor's `creatorFacet` provides access to the governed contract's `publicFacet`, `creatorFacet`, `instance`, `voteOnApiInvocation`, and `voteOnParamChange`.
+The contract's owner should treat `voteOnApiInvocation` and `voteOnParamChange` as particularly powerful.

 ### Governing Electorates